Nestig Hero

 Research report Academic paper contribution

-A qualitative research study on how Gen Alpha and Z relate to AI, and what this means for the future of digital experiences.
+A published qualitative study I led on how Gen Alpha and Gen Z relate to AI, and what it means for digital products.

 Client